evoila/tap-workshop/using-services/README.md

 ## Managing Services

-You can list all services with
+You can list all avilable service classes with

 ```sh
 tanzu service class list